Is there free parking available?

 We take a 6.40pm appointment on Thursday at Padstow and Maroubra.
 The Maroubra clinic takes alternating Saturday morning appointments.

 Can I claim my health fund rebate at my appointment?

 Yes, we have onsite HICAPS claiming facilities available.

 Do you bulk bill?

 We do not bulk bill.

 Do you accept Enhanced Primary Care (EPC) plans?

 Yes we do.
-These are bulk-billed at Matraville and incur a small gap fee of $6.00 at Padstow.
+We do charge a small gap fee of $9.00.

 Can I bring a friend or family member to my appointment?